LegallyNotBlonde/Movie_Analysis/README.md

 ## Workflow Overview:

 ### ETL:
+* Data was uploaded as csv file from the source.
-Cleaining data by removing errors, duplicates, or missing values to ensure the data is accurate and usable.
+* Cleaining data by removing errors, duplicates, or missing values to ensure the data is accurate and usable.
 Clean data is essential for reliable results.
+* We used Google Colab because of it convenience.
+The code saves 'cleaned_data' to Colab Environment.
+* Given the relatively small size of our data (around 3,000 lines with around 30 columns), we did not use PySpark, as it would only increase processing time

 #### Data Exploration:
 Analyze the data's distribution, size, and types to understand its structure and key patterns.
 This helps identify which features are important and what transformations may be needed.